MekhyW/CookieBaker-AI/README.md

 ### The pipeline/chain:

-1) Media tokenization layer extracts information from media (if any)
+0) App receives input from client process, containing: chat configs, chat title, chat description, sender message (prompt), sender name, sender username, sender isadminprompt, and media [optional]
-2) Context tokenization layer extracts information from chat and user
+1) Media tokenization layer extracts information from media [optional]
-3) Command extraction layer extracts commands from natural conversation messages (and assembles json if any)
+2) Command extraction layer extracts commands from natural conversation messages, considering list of available commands (and assembles json if any)
-4) Response layer uses main LLMs and previous outputs in the chain to generate response
+3) Response layer uses main LLMs and previous outputs in the chain to generate response.
+It can also access web search tools and custom tools to retrieve chat and/or sender information
-5) Every layer contains error handling measures and can return error messages
+4) Every layer contains error handling measures and can return error messages
-6) Separate API routes for setting command dictionary and client metadata (as this only has to be done once)
+5) Separate API routes for setting command dictionary and client metadata (as this only has to be done once)

 ### Media tokenization layer: